TauferLab/ANACIN-X/README.md

 # ANACIN-X
 ## Software Overview

-Runtime non-determinism in High Performance Computing (HPC) applications presents steep challenges for computational reproducibility and correctness.
-These challenges are magnified in the context of complex scientific codes where the links between observable non-determinism and root causes are unclear.
+Non-deterministic results arise in High Performance Computing (HPC) applications.
+These make reproducible and correct results difficult to create.
+As such, there is a need to improve the ability of software developers and scientists to comprehend non-determinism in their applications.
+To this end, we present ANACIN-X.

 This repository contains a suite of tools for trace-based analysis of non-deterministic behavior in MPI applications.
-The core components of this tool suite are:
+The core components of this tool suite are as follows.
+More detail for each can be found in sections below:
-* **A Workflow for Characterizing Root Sources of Non-Determinism as Graph Similarity**: To meet the challenges of runtime non-determinism in HPC applications, we design a workflow for approximating the measure of non-determinism in a programs execution via graph kernel analysis.
+* **A Framework for Characterizing Root Sources of Non-Determinism as Graph Similarity**: To meet the challenges of non-determinism in HPC applications, we design a workflow for approximating the measure of non-determinism in a programs execution via graph kernel analysis.
 This workflow is broken down into the following three stages that are described in more detail below this list:
-  1. Execution Tracing
+  1. Execution Trace Collection
   2. Event Graph Construction
   3. Event Graph Kernel Analysis
-* **Use Case Communication Patterns**: We implement some respresentative sample MPI point-to-point, non-deterministic communication patterns for illustrating the value of the ANACIN-X workflow in the process of debugging non-determinism.
-We provide the user with the option to choose one of three communication patterns for a given executation of ANACIN-X: a message race, the Algebraic Multigrid 2013 (AMG 2013) pattern, or the Unstructured Mesh pattern.
+* **Use Case Communication Patterns for Testing**: So that the user can test the framework mentioned above, we implement some respresentative sample MPI point-to-point, non-deterministic communication patterns for illustrating the value of the ANACIN-X workflow in the process of debugging non-determinism.
+We provide the user with the option to choose one of three communication patterns for a given executation of ANACIN-X:
-  * In each case, we quantify and vary the amount of non-determinism ranging from 0% non-determinism up to 100% non-determinism.
-  * For more information about the communication patterns in question, please see the most recent publication in the publications section of this README.md document.
+  1. Message Race
+  2. The Algebraic Multigrid 2013 (AMG 2013) pattern
+  3. The Unstructured Mesh pattern
-* **Kernel Distance Visualization**: To help the user view the relationship between kernel distance and percent of non-determinism in a given communication pattern, we provide 2 ways to create a .png figure for data from a given set of runs: Use a Jupyter notebook to generate and view the figure or use a command line tool to generate the figure.
+* **Kernel Distance Visualization**: After executing the framework mentioned above on one of the provided use cases, the user will have access to kernel distance data related to the execution made.
+To help the user view the relationship between kernel distance and percent of non-determinism in a given communication pattern, we provide 2 ways to create a .png figure for data from a given set of runs.
-  * Instructions for using these visualization options are provided in the 'Result Visualization' section below.
+  1. Use a Jupyter notebook to generate and view the figure
+  2. Use a command line tool to generate the figure.

-### Outline of the Workflow
+### Outline of the Framework for Characterizing Root Sources of Non-Determinism
-The workflow for characterizing root sources of non-determinism as graph similarity is broken up into 3 stages.
+The framework for characterizing root sources of non-determinism as graph similarity is broken up into 3 stages.
 We describe each in more detail:
-  * **Execution Tracing**: We use a stack of PMPI modules composed with [PnMPI](https://github.com/LLNL/PnMPI) to trace executions of non-deterministic MPI applications.
+1. **Execution Trace Collection**: We use a stack of PMPI modules composed with [PnMPI](https://github.com/LLNL/PnMPI) to trace executions of non-deterministic MPI applications.
 In particular, we use the [sst-dumpi](https://github.com/TauferLab/sst-dumpi/tree/b47bb77ccbe3b87d585e3701e1a5c2f8d3626176) and the [Pluto](https://github.com/TauferLab/Src_Pluto/tree/main) tracing modules.
   * sst-dumpi traces relationships between MPI events.
 With this, we can determine the message order of these MPI events in time.
   * Pluto traces memory addresses of MPI requests associated with non-blocking MPI events.
 We use these memory addresses as unique identifiers of MPI requests to distinguish between different types of non-blocking MPI events
-  * **Event Graph Construction**: We convert each execution's traces into a graph-structured model of the interprocess communication that took place during the execution using the [dumpi_to_graph](https://github.com/TauferLab/Src_dumpi_to_graph/tree/3966d25a916ddf0cd5e4e71ce71702798c0f39e1) tool.
+2. **Event Graph Construction**: We convert each execution's traces into a graph-structured model of the interprocess communication that took place during the execution using the [dumpi_to_graph](https://github.com/TauferLab/Src_dumpi_to_graph/tree/3966d25a916ddf0cd5e4e71ce71702798c0f39e1) tool.
   * dumpi_to_graph takes information about the addresses of MPI events from Pluto and about happens before MPI relationships from sst-dumpi to construct a unique directed acyclic graph of the [graphml](https://en.wikipedia.org/wiki/GraphML) format which models the underlying communication pattern.
-  * **Event Graph Kernel Analysis**: We implement workflows for identifying root causes of non-deterministic behavior using the Weisfeiller-Lehmann Subtree (WLST) graph kernel.
+3. **Event Graph Kernel Analysis**: We implement workflows for identifying root causes of non-deterministic behavior using the Weisfeiler-Lehmann Subtree (WLST) graph kernel.
 This kernel analysis is implemented using the [GraphKernels](https://github.com/BorgwardtLab/GraphKernels) software package.
   * The WLST graph kernel iteratively encodes graph structure into node labels by refining each node label based on its neighbors labels.
-More information on WLST kernels can be found in the paper "Weisfeiller-lehmann graph kernels" by Shervashidze et al.
+More information on WLST kernels can be found in the paper ["Weisfeiller-lehmann graph kernels"](https://www.jmlr.org/papers/volume12/shervashidze11a/shervashidze11a.pdf) by Shervashidze et al.
   * GraphKernels is a software package that implements a variety of kernels on graph structured data.

+### Use Case Descriptions
+We provide 3 benchmark use case communication patterns for the purpose of testing the ability of the ANACIN-X workflow characterize non-determinism.
+In each case, we quantify and vary the percentage of non-determinism present ranging from 0% non-determinism up to 100% non-determinism at intervals of 10%.
+We provide a brief description below about each communication pattern.
+For more information about the communication patterns in question, please see the most recent publication in the publications section of this README.md document.
+The patterns are as follows:
+* **Message Race**:
+  * When executed on N processes, this pattern consists of N-1 sender processes sending a single message to a root process that receives them in arbitrary order.
+  * It is the core pattern that models receiver-side non-determinism.
+* **Algebraic Multigrid 2013 (AMG 2013)**:
+  * The AMG2013 communication pattern is extracted from the proxy application of the same name in the [CORAL Benchmark Suite](https://gitlab.com/arm-hpc/benchmarks/coral-2).
+  * We select this pattern due to its expression of both receiver-side and sender-side non-determinism, a property that has been highlighted in prior work on communication non-determinism.
+* **Unstructured Mesh**:
+  * This communication pattern is extracted from the [Chatterbug Communication Pattern Suite](https://github.com/hpcgroup/chatterbug).
+  * It exhibits non-determinism due to a randomized process topology, resulting in run-to-run variation in terms of which processes communicate with which others.

+### Kernel Distance Visualization
+Here we provide a brief description of each tool for visualizing ANACIN-X kernel distance data.
+Instructions for using these visualization options are provided in the 'Result Visualization' section farther down in this README.
+* **Jupyter Notebook**:
+  * As one method for visualizing kernel distance data, we created a Jupyter notebook which is able to display your .png visualization without needing to copy the .png file across machines.
+  * For more information about Jupyter notebooks, see their website [here](https://jupyter.org).
+* **Command Line Python Tool**:
+  * You may not have easy access to Jupyter notebooks on the machine you run ANACIN-X from.
+In that case, we provide instructions for generating the same visualization from the command line.
+  * Those instructions can be found farther down this document in the section titled 'Result Visualization'.

+If effective inputs are set when running the ANACIN-X software, the user will be able to use the .png visualization generated by one of the methods listed above to see how varying non-determinism in a communication pattern can correlate well with the kernel distance between different runs of that communication pattern.

-## Installation
+## **Installation**

+**Important** Please read the instructions in this README in order.
+Effective use of this software is dependent on correct installation of all dependencies.
+Since there are a collection of dependencies, we provide tools for automating the process.
+So read through the instructions carefully.

-If you're running your version of the project on an instance of the [Jetstream cloud computer](https://jetstream-cloud.org), use the image "Ubuntu20.04_Anacin-X" and skip ahead to the subsection below about installing ANACIN-X.  Otherwise, continue reading here to ensure all dependencies are installed.
+If you're running your version of the project on an instance of the [Jetstream cloud computer](https://jetstream-cloud.org), use the image ["Ubuntu20.04_Anacin-X"](https://use.jetstream-cloud.org/application/images/1056) and skip ahead to the subsection below about installing ANACIN-X.  Otherwise, continue reading here to ensure all dependencies are installed.

-If you haven't already, you'll need to install the Spack and Conda package managers.
+**If you haven't already, you will need to install the Spack and Conda package managers.**  Be sure to do so using the following instructions.

 ### Spack:
 Spack is a package manager with good support for scientific/HPC software.
 To use Spack you will need Python.
 We recommend you install Spack *and* enable Spack's shell integration.